Tommy Cassidy: Playing career

+Managerial career

-Having helped Burnley to the Third Division title before travelling to Spain, Cassidy brought his Football League career to a close in 1983, before moving to play for APOEL in Cyprus, where he won the Cup and the Super Cup.
-He later managed the club, leading them to the Cypriot League Championship, but left when he blew the whistle on high-level corruption in the game.
+Cassidy later managed APOEL, leading them to the Cypriot League Championship, but left when he blew the whistle on high-level corruption in the game.
 He returned to the north-east of England to manage Gateshead, and was linked with the Newcastle job in 1992 prior to the arrival of Kevin Keegan.
 In 1994, he returned to the Oval as manager of a demoralised Glentoran, and helped them to an early success in the Gold Cup.
 The rest of his time with the Glens proved difficult, with high-profile cup final failures and expensive transfer flops such as Liam Coyle being tempered only slightly by an Irish Cup Final win over Glenavon in 1996.
 Under pressure from the fans, Cassidy left Glentoran in December 1997.

-In 1998 Cassidy was appointed manager of Ards, but was sacked in October 1999 when the board weren't satisfied with their prospects of promotion from the First Division – they were second at the time.
+In 1998 Cassidy was appointed manager of Ards, but was sacked in October 1999 when the board were not satisfied with their prospects of promotion from the First Division – they were second at the time.